sb2g/Agentic_AI/README.md

 - This repo goes over what are Agents & their components/workflows/concepts/frameworks along with examples.
     - `AgenticAI_ConceptsExamples_1`:
         - Agentic AI concepts & examples from [1].
+        - Includes from scratch agentic workflows, How to create/use tools, Evaluate agentic workflows, Build autonomous single & multi agentic workflows, etc.
         - Mostly based on Python workflows and agnostic to Agentic frameworks.
 Uses AISuite and OpenAI SDK, along with different tools.
     - `AgenticAI_ConceptsExamples_2`:
         - Agentic AI example from scratch in Python from [4].
-        - Agentic AI concepts & examples from [2,3] along with what are different frameworks. etc.
+        - Agentic AI concepts & examples from [2,3] along with what are different frameworks, etc.
     - Different Agent frameworks like:
         - `LangGraph`
         - `CrewAI`